Netflix/vmaf/README.md

 ##Python-independent Implementation

-The VDK package combines feature extraction implementation in C and the rest control code implementation in Python.
+The VDK package combines feature extraction implementation in C and the rest control code in Python.
 The layer of Python code allows fast prototyping, but sometimes deploying the Python dependency in production is a pain.
 Under [wrapper](wrapper), we provide a C++ implementation *vmafossexec* that has no dependency on Python.

 Note that *vmafossexec* depends on a shared library *ptools/libptools.so*.
 If you move the executable, make sure to include the shared library in *LD_LIBRARY_PATH*.